nick-shaw/ocio-configs/README.md

 ## aces-0.1.1-ns
 A configuration based on the [ACES Reference Config v0.1.1](https://github.com/AcademySoftwareFoundation/OpenColorIO-Config-ACES/releases/tag/v0.1.1).
 The changes are primarily to reduce the list of view transforms to a more manageable size for use in Nuke, and to add Apple Display P3, including EDR support.
 A custom SSTS based 500 nit Output Transform is also included for Apple EDR displays such as the 16 inch MacBook Pro.

+The default view transform is also changed from `Un-tone-mapped` to `Output - SDR Video - ACES 1.0`.

+**Note:** `Display - Apple Display P3` was originally created using the piecewise sRGB transfer function, as specified in the *Display P3* ICC profile.
+However, since I have measured the EOTF of my MacBook Pro as being pure gamma 2.2, I commented out the piecewise EOTF line (265) and replaced it with 2.2 gamma.
+This gives a better match to my BT.1886 monitor.